stimulsoft/Samples-Dashboards.WIN-for-WinForms-and-WPF/README.md

 # WinForms and WPF C# samples for Stimulsoft Dashboards.WIN

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.WIN product in the Windows Forms and Windows Presentation Foundation applications, using C# code and WinForms or WPF components.
+The product is fully compatible with .NET Framework 4.5.2, 4.6, 4.7, and 4.8 versions.

 # Overview
 This repository has many examples (Visual Studio Projects) each in different folders: